AnyCoffeeMilk/texas_holdem/README.md

 Add more game text on each game state change.
 Add React Memo to many components in Game Page.
 Add flip card on round end.
+Fix ChipLabel shake on chip change.
+Now cards in center stack together in mobile viewport.

 ## Getting Started